Monotonic Stack/Deque Intro

 There are a few interesting properties of a monotonic stack/deque that we can utilize in certain types of questions.

 By definition, the monotonic property of this data structure is always maintained, so you know the entries in the stack/deque is sorted.
-Furthermore, we know that items that get popped during the insertion are always because the insertion breaks the monotonic property, so if a particular didn't get popped this way, it is because the monotonic property was maintained for that item.
+Furthermore, we know that items that get popped during the insertion always sorted because the insertion breaks the monotonic property, so if a particular item didn't get popped this way, it is because the monotonic property was maintained for that item.

 For example, in the example above, consider the number